falcosecurity/falco-website/content/en/docs/troubleshooting/start-up-error.md

 ---
-title: Help, Falco Is Not Starting Up!
+title: Falco Is Not Starting Up
 description: Follow this guide to identify whether an issue or misconfiguration is causing Falco to crash or preventing it from starting up
 weight: 10
 ---